Electric Cars

 Zippy performance

-EVs deliver that smile-inducing instant torque, taken to the next level in e Vitara with ALLGRIP-e.
+EVs deliver that smile-inducing instant torque, taken to the next level in e VITARA Ultra with ALLGRIP-e.
 For adventurous drivers – and those who just like control – ALLGRIP-e provides powerful all-wheel-drive performance, with dual independent axles allowing precise torque distribution in a range of driving modes.
 One pedal driving helps recapture lost energy from braking and accelerating, giving you longer range and more smiles before recharging.

 Lower maintenance costs